Getting Into Character

 I’m walking east on 63rd street, watching the neighborhood deteriorate around me like a time lapse of the Armageddon.
 Folks on the street, sidewalks and porches stare at me.
 Some shout behavioral instructions that are suggestive of self love or impending violence.
 I finally reach my destination.

 Most defense attorneys, especially those on this side of town, have a rule about not asking their clients if they’re guilty or not.
-Alex not only asks, he investigates, and he investigates hard.
-If you show up in court with Alex Logan as your council it’s because he believes you’re innocent, and if he believes it then chances are good the court will too.
+Adam not only asks, he investigates, and he investigates hard.
+If you show up in court with Adam Pilsen as your council it’s because he believes you’re innocent, and if he believes it then chances are good the court will too.

 There are other stories too.
 Whispered ones.
 Low voices in the front seats of cars parked in empty lots late at night.
-Those stories say that Alex plays both sides.
-If you’re innocent he’ll get you off, but if you’re guilty, you’re better off taking a plea because if you walk, Alex will help make sure you get what’s coming to you.
+Those stories say that Adam plays both sides.
+If you’re innocent he’ll get you off, but if you’re guilty, you’re better off taking a plea because if you walk, Adam will help make sure you get what’s coming to you.

-They say that Alex got started in the law when a vigilante named Gavin Gayle bailed him out of a tough spot.
-After that Alex became a lawyer to help the innocent, but continued to use his previous underworld contacts to provide information and weapons to Gavin.
+They say that Adam got started in the law when a vigilante named Gavin Gayle bailed him out of a tough spot.
+After that Adam became a lawyer to help the innocent, but continued to use his previous underworld contacts to provide information and weapons to Gavin.

 That was twenty years ago though, and Gavin Gayle is just and old urban legend.
-Mica Kole is the Angel of Death for baddies in this city now and Alex Logan is a straight laced upstanding lawyer that I just happen to know can get me a gun.
+Mica Kole is the Angel of Death for baddies in this city now and Adam Pilsen is a straight laced upstanding lawyer that I just happen to know can get me a gun.

 I cross the street and approach the building.
 There are three tough guys in their late teens or early twenties loitering outside.
 They see me walking over and take notice.
 The oldest one stands up and meets me at the curb.